Zion Williamson: Early life

-Williamson was born in Salisbury, North Carolina.
 Besides basketball, Williamson played soccer and the quarterback position in football.
 When he was five years old, he set sights on becoming a college basketball star.
-At age nine, Williamson began waking up every morning at 5 a.m. to go train.
-He competed in youth leagues with his mother Sharonda Sampson coaching and played for the Sumter Falcons on the Amateur Athletic Union (AAU) circuit, facing opponents four years older than him.
-Williamson later began working with his stepfather, former college basketball player Lee Anderson, to improve his skills as a point guard.
+At age nine, Williamson began waking up every morning at 5 a.m. to train.
+He competed in youth leagues with his mother Sharonda Sampson coaching and played for the Sumter Falcons on the Amateur Athletic Union (AAU) circuit, facing opponents four years older than he was.
+Williamson later began working with his stepfather to improve his skills as a point guard.
 He joined the basketball team at Johnakin Middle School in Marion, South Carolina, where he was again coached by his mother and averaged 20 points per game.
 In middle school, Williamson was a point guard and lost only three games in two years.
 In 2013, he guided Johnakin to an 8–1 record and a conference title.